“I believe that happy girls are the prettiest girls.”

 Self-reflection is a powerful tool.
-In our always “on” world, it’s something that a lot of us neglect to do.
-By quieting our minds, not only will you find calm and peace, you’ll tune into your intuition, which is your roadmap for living life.
+In our always “on” world, it’s something that many of us neglect to do.
+By quieting your mind, not only will you find calm and peace, you’ll tune into your intuition, which is your roadmap for living life.

 Tips for a thinking day:

 - Reflect on your life vision.
 And no, this is not the “where do you see yourself in five years?” type of deal.
-I loathe that question BTW.
+I loathe that question, by the way.
 Where do you see yourself going?
 What changes do you want to make?
 What does progress look like?

-Positive mindset changes take courage; the courage to stop and look at ourselves authentically and ask, Is this the life I really want to live?
-And if the answer is no, make the easiest change you can: change yourself.
+Positive mindset change takes courage; the courage to stop and look at ourselves authentically and ask, Is this the life I really want to live?
+And if the answer is no, make the easiest change, you can: change yourself.